kitian616/jekyll-TeXt-theme/_posts/2020-10-30-northernlights.md

 https://www.smhi.se/q/Stockholm/2673730

 Aurora activity is a general measure of the probability and/or the intensity of the appearance of the Northern lights.
 It goes on a scale between kp 0 to kp 8.
 Anything above 3 is considered good above the Arctic circle, provided you are out of city limits where there is a lot of light pollution, rendering the Northern lights invisible.
 The website updates prediction for every 3 hour window, guided by NASA’s satellites.
 This measure varied between 1 to 5 during our stay in Pajala. kp 5 is considered really intense, so much that it might be visible from southern latitudes as well.
 See here

+> all the talk about Aurora is pointless if the cloud spoils the party

+Coming to the second point, all the talk about Aurora is pointless if the cloud spoils the party which exactly happened in our case for two days.
+Our cottage stood at the right latitude and the right level of Aurora activity.
+BUT it got densely clouded in the night.
+That is where we used the cloud cover prediction website which worked reasonably well and provided us locations on the map within a driving distance of 100–200 kms that had clear skies.
+And to give credit where it is due: *Climate prediction works!*